 Application of Leadership and Management Skills requires candidates to work in a 'management team' to consider the theories in the context of every day leadership and management in familiar contexts.
 This requires synchronous and asynchronous contact with group members, course coordinators and tutors.
 It enables the consideration of leadership in action.

 On successful completion of the course students will be able to:

 1. Demonstrate understanding of Leadership and Management theory by application to case and problem based scenarios and a real life situation

 2. Analyse their own Leadership attributes and preferred Leadership and Management styles

-4. Demonstrate their ability to manage their own learning and be insightful, reflective leaders in their establishment of an e-portfolio and reflective blog
+4. Demonstrate their ability to manage their own learning and be insightful, reflective leaders in their online discussion board contributions and submissions

-5. Identify a management study situation in their own environment and apply their learning to enable the limited design of an appropriate management strategy.
+5. Identify a management challenge in their own environment and apply their learning to design an appropriate management strategy.